Nikhill-Bhardwajjj/NikStore/Readme.md

    ```sh
    dotnet run
    ```
-5. The API should be running on `http://localhost:5001` (or as configured).
+5. The API should be running on `http://localhost:5001` .

 ### Frontend (Angular)
 1. Navigate to the `frontend/` folder: